 At least that was the case for me this fall when my son headed off for 6th grade.

-It can seem like overnight your sweet little girl or boy suddenly developed multiple personality disorder and you never know exactly which of their forty-two new personalities is going to show up when.
+It can seem like overnight your sweet little girl or boy suddenly developed a different personality and you never know exactly which one is going to show up when.

-Overall, about the only thing you can count on being consistent is that everything will be inconsistent.
+Overall, about the only thing you can count on being consistent in middle school is that everything will be inconsistent.

 Their interests, their friends, their motivation, their grades and even how they feel about you can change every other minute.